 The building is in the Decorated style, with slender columns and pointed arches.
 There are six piscinae in the church, indicating that at one time there were six altars.

 The stained glass in the east window dates back to 1430, and has an unusual history.
-Other items of special interest include a small stained glass window above the chancel arch depicting Joseph holding the baby Jesus (an almost unique portrayal), a memorial in the chancel containing a poem written by Sir Walter Raleigh on the eve of his execution, and memorials to John Kyrle, the Man of Ross (chancel) and the Rudhale family (at the top of the south aisle)
+Other items of special interest include a small stained glass window above the chancel arch depicting Joseph holding the baby Jesus (an almost unique portrayal), a memorial in the chancel containing a poem written by Sir Walter Raleigh on the eve of his execution, and memorials to John Kyrle, the Man of Ross (chancel) and the Rudhall family (at the top of the south aisle)

-A full guide to the history of St Mary’s, which includes lists of contents and memorials can be downloaded here: A History of St Mary’s Ross-on-Wye 2018
+The latest version of a full and constantly evolving guide to the history of St Mary’s, can be downloaded here:

 Facilities for hire

 St Mary’s Church is also available for community use.
 We are well on our way through a bold reordering scheme (see below) which means that already, a wonderful new range of activities are able to take place in the town’s most precious building.
 The building now has toilets and catering facilities and the whole of the nave now has flexible seating (or none at all if necessary).

 St Mary’s Hall, on the north side of the churchyard, is frequently in use through the week for many community groups.

-If you are interested in hiring either facility please contact the Benefice Administrator by email or on 01989 562175
+If you are interested in hiring either facility please see the information here.

 Reordering of St Mary’s

 St Mary’s is currently undergoing its biggest transformation since the mid nineteenth Century.
 The work is being carried out in phases (phase 3 – remodelling the entrance – will hopefully begin in 2020).
 The space inside the building is now equipped to support a range of uses and better equipped to serve the town and community for both worship secular use.

 For detailed information on what’s been achieved and what’s planned, and to keep up with projects as they progress, please see the dedicated site for the project.